Discrimination Under Florida Law

-Both Florida and the federal government have passed laws that prohibiting discrimination on the basis of certain protected characteristics.
+Both Florida and the federal government have passed laws that prohibiting discrimination on the basis of specific protected characteristics.
 Under state and Federal law, both private and public employers in Fort Lauderdale may be found liable for discrimination, depending on what type of trait originally prompted the discrimination.

 How Does Employment Discrimination Occur?